Program Director: Abner Dizon

 The MMin is a professional degree program designed for people who plan to enter or upgrade in pastoral ministry.
+It is accredited by the Adventist Accrediting Association (AAA) and the Association for Theological Education in South East Asia (ATESEA).
 The normal duration of the on-campus program is one year, plus the time needed to finish prerequisites.

 Outcome and Competencies